tosiek88/leocode_node_task/README.md

 ## Description

 Core of application are tree endpoints
-- `/api/sign-in` - Allow user to retrive a Bearer Token, necessary to future authorization.
+- `/api/sign-in` - Allow user to generated Bearer Token which is valid for 5 minutes, necessary to future authentication.
-Application currently has two users.
-Additionally Basic Roles policy have been implemented, One user is ADMIN, another just an User.
+Application currently has two users - ADMIN and USER.

 - `/api/generate-key-pair` - Allow authorized user to generate Private Encrypted RSA-2048 and Public Key, both are returned as a json object with appropriate field names.
 Generated keys are stored together with User data in Mocked Database